hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 Check Docker compatability:

-  * The instance should run a current version of Docker engine (1.7.1 - 17.06.2-ce with 17.06.2-ce being the recommended version).
+  * The instance should run a current version of Docker engine (1.7.1 - 17.06.2-ce, 17.06.2-ce recommended).
 This also requires a 64-bit distribution with a minimum Linux Kernel version of 3.10.
 In online mode, the installer will install Docker automatically.
 In airgapped mode, Docker should be installed before you begin.
   * For _Redhat Enterprise_, _Oracle Linux_, and _SUSE Enterprise_, you **must** pre-install Docker as these distribtions are [not officially supported by Docker Community Edition](https://docs.docker.com/engine/installation/#server).

+~> **Note**: It is not recommended to run Docker under a 2.x kernel.

 #### Network Requirements